tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 If the server has no record of the token but the offset is non-zero, it MUST respond with 404 (Not Found) status code.

-The server MUST terminate any ongoing Upload Transfer Procedure for the same token after validating the request headers before processing the request body.
-Since the client cannot perform multiple transfers in parallel, the server can assume that the previous attempt has already failed.
+The server MAY terminate any ongoing Upload Transfer Procedure ({{upload-transfer}}) for the same token.
+Since the client is not allowed to perform multiple transfers in parallel, the server can assume that the previous attempt has already failed.
 Therefore, the server MAY abruptly terminate the previous HTTP connection or stream.

-If the offset in the `Upload-Offset` header field does not match the existing file size, the server MUST respond with 400 (Bad Request) status code.
+If the offset in the `Upload-Offset` header field does not match the value 0, the offset provided by the immediate previous Offset Retrieving Procedure ({{offset-retrieving}}), or the end offset of the immediate previous incomplete transfer, the server MUST respond with 400 (Bad Request) status code.

 If the request completes successfully and the entire file is received, the server MUST acknowledge it by responding with a successful status code between 200 and 299 (inclusive).
 Server is RECOMMENDED to use `201 (Created)` response if not otherwise specified.
 The response MUST NOT include the `Upload-Incomplete` header.